Home Page for the Sanitation Branch

 News and Updates:

-Free 2-day Food Safety Certification Workshops on the island of Oahu are scheduled thru June 2014.
+Free 2-hour for food handlers and 2-day for managers, Food Safety Certification Workshops on the island of Oahu are scheduled for the first half of 2017.
 Click on “Food Information” on the menu bar above for dates and information.
+(Scroll down to almost the bottom of the Food Information page.)

 “We protect and promote the health and well-being of Hawaii’s residents and visitors.We accomplish this with professionalism, integrity and fairness through education and regulation in the areas of food safety, disease prevention, community sanitation and emergency response.”